-Under the employment agreements, if we terminate Mr. Karande, Dr. Moore or Ms. Zeng without "cause" or such named executive officer resigns for "good reason", subject to the named executive officer's timely executing a release of claims and continued compliance with certain restrictive covenants, the named executive officer is entitled to receive (i) an amount equal to 0.75 times (or 1.0 times for Mr. Karande) the named executive officer's annual base salary, payable in the form of salary continuation in regular installments over 9 months (or 12 months for Mr. Karande); (ii) payment of any earned but unpaid annual bonus for the year prior to the year of termination; (iii) payment for continued health coverage pursuant to COBRA, less the amount the named executive officer would have paid for coverage as an active employee, for up to 9 months (or 12 months for Mr. Karande) following termination; and (iv) in the case of Mr. Karande only, partial accelerated vesting of any unvested equity or equity-based awards granted prior to the date of our initial public offering, equal to one additional year or, for performance-based awards, 25% of the shares subject to such award.
-If we terminate Mr. Karande, Dr. Moore or Ms. Zeng without "cause" or the named executive officer resigns for "good reason", in either case, on or within 12 months following a change in control, then, in lieu of the severance payments and benefits described above, subject to the named executive officer's timely executing a release of claims and continued compliance with certain restrictive covenants, the named executive officer is entitled to receive (i) severance equal to one times (or 1.5 times for Mr. Karande) the named executive officer's annual base salary payable in equal installments over the 12-month period following termination (or 18month period for Mr. Karande); (ii) payment of any earned but unpaid annual bonus for the year prior to the year of termination; (iii) payment for continued health coverage pursuant to COBRA, less the amount the named executive officer would have paid for coverage as an active employee, for up to 12 months following termination (or 18 months for Mr. Karande); (iv) a lump sum payment equal to one times (or 1.5 times for Mr. Karande) the named executive officer's annual target bonus; and (v) full accelerated vesting of all unvested equity or equity-based awards (or, in the case of Mr. Karande, equity or equitybased awards granted on or following the date of our initial public offering) held by the executive that vest solely based on continued employment or service.
+Under the employment agreements, if we terminate Messrs.
+Karande or Reed or Dr. Moore without "cause" or such named executive officer resigns for "good reason", subject to the named executive officer's timely executing a release of claims and continued compliance with certain restrictive covenants, the named executive officer is entitled to receive (i) an amount equal to 0.75 times (or 1.0 times for Mr. Karande) the named executive officer's annual base salary, payable in the form of salary continuation in regular installments over 9 months (or 12 months for Mr. Karande); (ii) payment of any earned but unpaid annual bonus for the year prior to the year of termination; (iii) payment for continued health coverage pursuant to COBRA, less the amount the named executive officer would have paid for coverage as an active employee, for up to 9 months (or 12 months for Mr. Karande) following termination; and (iv) in the case of Mr. Karande only, partial accelerated vesting of any unvested equity or equity-based awards granted prior to the date of our initial public offering, equal to one additional year or, for performance-based awards, 25% of the shares subject to such award.
+If we terminate Messrs.
+Karande or Reed or Dr. Moore without "cause" or the named executive officer resigns for "good reason", in either case, on or within 12 months following a change in control, then, in lieu of the severance payments and benefits described above, subject to the named executive officer's timely executing a release of claims and continued compliance with certain restrictive covenants, the named executive officer is entitled to receive (i) severance equal to one times (or 1.5 times for Mr. Karande) the named executive officer's annual base salary payable in equal installments over the 12-month period following termination (or 18-month period for Mr. Karande); (ii) payment of any earned but unpaid annual bonus for the year prior to the year of termination; (iii) payment for continued health coverage pursuant to COBRA, less the amount the named executive officer would have paid for coverage as an active employee, for up to 12 months following termination (or 18 months for Mr. Karande); (iv) a lump sum payment equal to one times (or 1.5 times for Mr. Karande) the named executive officer's annual target bonus; and (v) full accelerated vesting of all unvested equity or equity-based awards (or, in the case of Mr. Karande, equity or equity-based awards granted on or following the date of our initial public offering) held by the executive that vest solely based on continued employment or service.
 In addition, upon the occurrence of a change in control, any unvested equity or equity-based awards held by Mr. Karande that were granted prior to the date of our initial public offering will vest in full.
-Our employment agreement with Dr. Sawhney that was in effect prior to his termination of employment provided for the same severance benefits contained in Dr. Moore and Ms. Zeng's employment agreements, described above.